yiyinzhang/EasyCircosScript/README.md

 ## 3. Usage
 	perl EazyCircosScript.pl --type|T <RNA|miRNA> --kary|K <genome name> --fai|F <fasta index file> --chrIndex|I <chromosome Name Index> --samples|S <sample name> --cov|C <path to coverage file> --plotPath|P <path to plot Circos>

---type|T <RNA|miRNA> : A required parameter.
+--type|T &lt;RNA|miRNA&gt; : A required parameter.
 Choose the type of Circos plot.

---kary|K <genome name> : A required parameter.
+--kary|K &lt;genome name&gt; : A required parameter.
 Type the genome assembly build name. eg. hg38, GRCm38, etc.

---fai|F  <fasta index file> : A required parameter.
+--fai|F  &lt;fasta index file&gt; : A required parameter.
 The absolute path of \*fai file of the genome.

---chrIndex|I <chromosome Name Index> : An optional parameter.
+--chrIndex|I &lt;chromosome Name Index&gt; : An optional parameter.
 If the chromosome name of the genome is not normal for some genome fasta files you downloaded from NCBI, like NC_XXXXXX.X.
 You can make a chromosome index file, whose first and second colomns are the original chromosome name and its normal names, like 1, 2, 3, ..., X, Y

---samples|S <sample name> : A required parameter.
+--samples|S &lt;sample name&gt; : A required parameter.
 Type the sample names, like "sample1 sample2 ..."

---cov|C <path to coverage file> : A required parameter.
+--cov|C &lt;path to coverage file&gt; : A required parameter.
 The path of coverage file.

---plotPath|P <path to plot Circos> : A required parameter.
+--plotPath|P &lt;path to plot Circos&gt; : A required parameter.
 The path you want to generate the Circos plot.